UFWebApps2-0/sapphire-code-sparks/client/src/views/AdminDashboard/README.md

 ## Purpose
+I tried to clean up the code and introduce some form of standardization.
+Here is a garbled list of what I tweaked and added.
+I may have missed some things, my bad if I did!

+### Notes
+1. Make sure you that the administrator role has the permission to delete mentors (via back-end) so that the mentors are deleted when you're using OrganizationClassroomManagement.jsx.

+### Tweaked
+1. I changed the paths for two or three routes so that they would match with the pre-existing routes.
+If a path is not working, you probably just need to add a dash somewhere.
+2. I changed the names for the "handleNavigation" functions.
+There would be multiple of these "handleNavigation" with "dissenting" names, if you will.
+So I tried to introduce some sort of standard by (for these functions specifically) starting with "navigate" and ending with what page the function would navigate to.
+    - For example navigateOrganizationDash is a function that navigates the user to the path "organization-dashboard".
+3. I tried to introduce consistent spacing.
+There are now 2 lines between each function or big parts of code.
+This might make the code more friendlier in terms of appearance.
+A spacing of line is used to convey some separation, but not as much as 2 lines.
+I may have gone overboard with the 1-line spacing in some areas.
+4. I removed the console.log() statements that I had introduced for testing purposes.
+They were making the code look unorganized.
+5. I tried to standardize spacing.
+    - For example, id = "..." was changed to id="..."
+        - Not because it was bad or anything, just so that the code was more congruent.
+6. I attempted to make the HTML look more friendly in terms of spacing.
+I also fixed the indentation so that it properly reflected the degree of element nesting.
+7. Simplified comments and removed bulkier ones, I tried to not go overboard with these.
+8. Fixed indentation in general, or at least I think I did.
+9. Removed some unused lines of code and import statements
+10. Modified the formatting of imports in OrganizationClassroomManagement.jsx
+11. Also made sure that semicolons were at the end of each statement, although they don't need to be with JS.

+### Added
+1. I modified OrganizationHome.jsx so that it stores all the organization's data rather than its name.
+2. Gave OrganizationModeration.jsx the same prop as its brethren.
+3. Added PrivateRoutes for certain routes so that users who have not logged in cannot view those routes.
+However, if you've logged in as someone, you will be able to see those routes although nothing will load.
+I'm sure there's something to be added to prevent this, but I haven't gotten to that yet.
+4. I also changed the styling for some buttons.

+---
+---
+---
+---
+---
+---
+## Purpose
 Michael recommended that we create a "placeholder Administrator role with bare-bones functionality [for the sake of building functionality and testing]".
 This role is created in the back-end.
 Furthermore, we are tasked with creating the Organization type.
 To my knowledge, this is also done in the back-end.
 Neither of these tasks are hard to do.
 However, because I began working on this without informing anyone until I had already started, I am going to outline the steps that I took. **By the way, I realized I should have asked about doing this - that is my bad.
 I am going to hold off on doing anything else.**